 - #1 Prize: One Week at a condo in Aruba (condo provided by Jenny Madore), Craig Martelle, Michael Anderle, and Craig Alanson will pay $1000 toward airfare to get you to Aruba for your week-long writer’s retreat.

-- $2000 of spend on Reedsy (towards the editor, designer, illustrator, marketer or website designer of their choice). (provided by Ricardo Fayet)
+- $2000 of spend on Reedsy (towards the editor, designer, illustrator, marketer or website designer of your choice). (provided by Ricardo Fayet)

-As we had last year, we’ll ask people to set up their own genre-specific dinners or lunches.
+As with last year, we’ll ask people to set up their own genre-specific dinners or lunches.
 Sam’s Town has a number of restaurants and they make it convenient.
+The best restaurants in Vegas are a short bus or taxi ride away.
+There are also common fast-food outlets in and around the casino (McDonalds, a Subway, etc), and a Walmart not far down the road.

-If you get the B Connected card, you’ll get the Sam’s Buffet at a ridiculously low price.
+If you get a free B Connected card from the casino, you’ll get the Sam’s Buffet at a ridiculously low price.
 You can get that at the player’s desk in the slots area on the first floor.
 You’ll also get some free player credits.
 Why not?

 We upped the number of rooms at our rate and are securing space in the hotel next door as well.
 Sam’s Town online reservation system never worked right last year.
 They have a great staff to take your room reservation over the phone, so simply call Sam’s Town at 877-593-5993 and the group name is: 20 Books to 50k.
 The group rate of $69 (does not include taxes or resort fees) is good from November 5th through the 9th.
 You’ll be charged the first night, a total of $77.97, and then you’ll be charged the resort fee and the remainder when you check out.
 The room will be about $97/night when all is said and done, but you can have up to four people without any additional fees.
 Splitting a room is only $50/night?
 BOOYAH!